Persistent Depressive Disorder in Children

 With persistent depressive disorder, a child has a low, sad, or irritable mood for at least 1 year.
-He or she may also have major depressive episodes at times.
+They may also have major depressive episodes at times.

 Depression affects a child’s body, mood, and thoughts.
 It can disturb eating, sleeping, or thinking patterns.
-It is not the same as being unhappy or in a blue mood.
-It is also not a sign of weakness.
+It's not the same as being unhappy or in a blue mood.
+It's also not a sign of weakness.
 It can’t be willed or wished away.
 Children with depression can’t just pull themselves together and get better.
 Treatment is often needed.

 What causes persistent depressive disorder in a child?

 This type of depression has no single cause.
 Many factors, such as genetics and the environment, play a role.
 Depression often happens with other mental health disorders such as substance abuse or anxiety disorders.
 Depression in children can be triggered by things.
 These include a sudden illness, a stressful event, or a loss of someone important.